sikessle/htwg-lab-cloud/devstack/README.md

 In this folder and sub-folders goes the devstack / OpenStack related files and information.

-## Version
+## Deployment

-We use the **stable/kilo Branch of all OpenStack components**.
-This version is configured via the local.conf file.
-So just run `stack.sh`.
+- Run `deploy.sh` script as a root/sudo user.

 ## local.conf

-This file is the base local.conf file must may be altered by any subfolder.
+This file is the base local.conf file.
+It will incorporate all changes from the subfolders.

-## Deployment

-See each folders README file